NuCapybara/NuCapybara.github.io/content/posts/my-fifth-post.md

 # Data Collection

 The data collection process is divided into two parts: **Human Arm Data Collection** and **Robot Data Collection**.
 Both the human and robot perform the same series of tasks to collect their respective data, specifically: picking up and placing a cube.

 ## Task Setup and Board Design

 The task is carried out on the board shown below, which includes one starting position (a square) and 27 target positions on the same plane.
-The target positions are arranged in a semi-circle, characterized by varying combinations of angles (0°, 22.5°, 45°, 67.5°, 90°, 112.5°, 135°, 157.5°, and 180°), distances (0.1m, 0.2m, 0.3m), and heights (0m and 0.78m).
-This setup creates a total of 54 distinct target positions (27 2D positions with two height variations).
+The target positions are arranged in a semi-circle, characterized by varying combinations of angles (0°, 22.5°, 45°, 67.5°, 90°, 112.5°, 135°, 157.5°, and 180°), distances (0.1m, 0.2m, 0.3m), and heights (0m and 0.078m).
+This setup creates a total of 54 distinct target positions (27 2D positions with 2 height variations).

 At the start of each trial, the cube is placed at the square-shaped starting position, and both the human and robot begin from their respective home positions.
 The task is to grab the cube and place it at a target position.